YSZhuoyang/distributed-real-time-messaging/README.md

 * Login with username and secret: enter username， secret, remote host，and remote port number.
 Click 'login' button.
 * Anonymous login without register: Click 'Anonymous login' button.

+## Broadcast activity message

+* After successfully login, a new broadcast message GUI will appear.
+* Enter a sentence such as 'hello', there is no need to enter a Json format string.

 ## File structures

     ../src/activitystreamer          ---Main entries of client and server